 Cons

-Annual fees are common, and sometimes quite high: Determining whether an annual fee is worth it can be difficult, and many of the best travel credit cards have yearly costs starting in the $95 to $100 range while some of the high-tier hotel and airline cards and luxury travel cards could have annual fees in the $200 to $700 range.
+High annual fees: Determining whether an annual fee is worth it can be difficult, and many of the best travel credit cards have yearly costs starting from $95 to $100.
+Premier travel cards could have annual fees in the $200 to $700 range.

 Who should get a travel credit card

 Frequent flyers.
-If you’re someone who spends lots of time up in the air or booking hotel stays, you can absolutely benefit from earning rewards toward flights and free nights with a travel credit card.
-Regular travelers will also appreciate the additional benefits that relieve certain stresses of the travel experience.
-If you’re new to travel, look for cards that are less risky, like cards with no annual fee or ones with easy-to-understand rewards.
-Globetrotters both new and old will also appreciate the lack of foreign transaction fees many travel cards offer.
+If you spend lots of time up in the air or staying at hotels, you can absolutely benefit from the rewards and perks that come with a travel credit card.
+But if you’re new to travel or only travel occasionally, look for no-annual-fee cards or ones with simple rewards categories.
+All globetrotters can appreciate the lack of foreign transaction fees many travel cards offer.

 Brand loyalists.
 Fans of particular airlines and hotel chains can reap some serious rewards with their go-to brands.
-If you’re someone who sticks to the same spot when it comes to booking your travel, loyal customers can rack up an incredible amount of hotel points or flight miles using a card like the Southwest Rapid Rewards Plus, American Airlines AAdvantage MileUp or the Marriott Bonvoy Boundless.
+Loyal customers can rack up an incredible amount of hotel points or flight miles using a card like the American Airlines AAdvantage MileUp or the Marriott Bonvoy Boundless.

 Luxury travelers.
-Vacationers looking for top-shelf travel perks and lucrative rewards programs may have to pay a pretty penny to carry their card, but options like The Platinum Card from American Express and the Chase Sapphire Reserve can easily offset their annual fees.
-You’ll find high-end earnings rates on your purchases and benefits to back it up.
+Vacationers looking for top-shelf travel perks may have to pay to carry their card, but The Platinum Card from American Express and the Chase Sapphire Reserve offer benefits that can easily offset their annual fees.
+You’ll find high-end earnings rates on your purchases to back it up.
 Take advantage of exclusive add-ons, like access to airport lounges, free checked bags, specialty offers and more.

 Road trippers.
-If you’re on the road frequently, some travel cards earn rewards on purchases at gas stations and hotel stays.
+Some travel cards earn rewards on purchases at gas stations and hotel stays, which can be valuable if you’re on the road a lot.
 A hotel credit card like one in the Hilton Honors program or Marriott Bonvoy may be a great choice if you regularly take cross-country trips and stay at hotels.

 Who should skip a travel credit card